 Promising a fortnight of first class cricket every summer, the Cheltenham Cricket Festival is a must-see event for sports fans, attracting thousands of spectators to the green pitches of Cheltenham College.
-Read SoGlos's review to see why you don’t have to be a cricket aficionado to enjoy the action.

 In late August, the usually peaceful River Windrush is invaded by two boisterous teams of local players, ready to battle it out in the annual Bourton-on-the-Water Football in the River.
 Spectators line Bourton’s grassy banks for the highly anticipated 30-minute match, making it one of SoGlos’s annual highlights – just be warned, wear your waterproofs.

 Explore some of Britain’s oldest underground mine workings at Clearwell Caves in the Forest of Dean.
 Travel 200ft underground, with the chance to crawl and explore through the mysterious mines.

 Create a signature ale and even make your own bottle label too at the Forest of Dean’s Hillside Brewery, with the chance to meet the brewer, embark on a brewery tour, and sample a pint or two, of course!

 With a 240 metre main slope, racing and nursery slopes, not to mention a Big AirBag for practising freestyle moves and fun park with grind rails and quarter pipes, head to Gloucester Ski & Snowboard Centre – one of the only dry ski slopes in the south west – for some winter sports action.